bchiu3/IDE/README.md

   - rename symbol is a place holder: to be implemented.

 For each unique and accepted bug, you will be rewarded 20 points.
 Each bug should contain screenshots and the steps to reproduce the said bug.
+For each accepted feature proposal, you will be rewarded 20 poitnts.
+Each feature proposal should contain description of how it works, and why it is needed.